FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 ### MyVipCity.Domain.Automapper

 There is a need to convert DTOs object into domain objects before running business rules and before persisting these objects into the database.
-There is also a need to convert domain objects into DTOs before sending this objects back to the client.
-Here is where we use [Automapper](http://automapper.org/) to easily execute this conversions between objects.
+There is also a need to convert domain objects into DTOs before sending these objects back to the client.
+Here is where we use [Automapper](http://automapper.org/) to easily execute the conversions between objects.

 In this project we define the configuration for Automapper; that is, we define how one specific object maps into another.